I Matter Relationship Health Learning Journey

 • learn a little more at your own pace

-• talk to your school link or social prescriber about access and support
+• talk to your school link or social prescriber about access and supported learning options

 There is no requirement to continue beyond any stage unless it feels helpful.